LelsersLasers/HouseOfCards/README.md

         - Doesn't work?
     - 1/2/3 icons
     - Scroll wheel to change active card
-    - Show controls on web loading screen
+    - Have a control page screen that before game screen that shows the controls
 - Feedback
     - Short dash ability?
     - Make hand combos matter?
 (Like Black Jack, Poker, etc)